 Step 8: Unpack

 - Give everything a place and put it back when you are done using it.
-A dorm is such a small space that it gets disorganized really quickly if you don’t do this.
+A dorm is such a small space that you have to stay on top of or it will get disorganized really quickly.

-- Make it your own – this place is yours, so do what you want with it!
+- Make it your own – this place is yours, so do what you want with it (to a degree.
+Obviously don’t offend your roommate or take over her space).

-- I would recommend unfolding the boxes you used and tucking them away under your bed to use during move out, but if you don’t want to then you can get new boxes in the spring.
+- I would recommend unfolding the boxes you used and tucking them away under your bed to use during move out, but if you don’t want to hold onto them then you can get new boxes in the spring.

 Step 9: Get ready for an awesome welcome week!

 - Your university puts a lot of effort into providing a lot of activities for new freshmen to help them get acclimated to their new home.
 Go to them!
 Even if you think they’re lame, you should still go, because you might meet one of your new best friends!
-I have a lot more to say about welcome week, but I’m going to save it for a later post, so stay tuned!
+I have a lot more to say about welcome week, and you can check out that post here!

 Do you feel ready for move in now?
 If you do, why not share the love and tell your friends so they too can feel prepared!